delta4d/prelude.vim/README.md

 ## Installation

-0. by hand

-copy all the files under the root to `~/.vim`
+install it by hand, you need to copy all the files under the root to `~/.vim`

-0. using plugin manager

-if you are using [vim-plug][vim-plug], add `Plug delta4d/prelude.vim` to your *.vimrc* and then run `:PlugInstall` should do all the work.
+install it by plugin manager like [vim-plug][vim-plug], you need to add `Plug delta4d/prelude.vim` to your *.vimrc* and then run `:PlugInstall` should do all the work.